Keeping Our Roots Strong: Branches of Belonging

 “The tree represents all of the cultures in this school.
 If there is a holiday a student wants celebrated, we can make an ornament and hang it off one of the branches.
 That way, we all feel like part of a community by sharing our culture.”

 Through hard work and dedication, the interns leaned on one another to bring this mural to life.
-With their senior year coming to a close soon, they are leaving behind a lasting gift for incoming students — a visual representation of schools values.
+With their senior year coming to a close soon, they are leaving behind a lasting gift for incoming students — a visual representation of the school’s values.

 Process Images